designsecurity/progpilot/README.md

 ```shell
 composer install
 ```
-If no errors occuring you could try the next example.
+If no errors occuring you could try the following example.

 ## Example
 - Use this code to analyze *example1.php*